 A strong aspiration for the DTP is that every graduate student, at his or her viva, should be able to demonstrate some sort of prototype device that has a clearly established clinical need, technical feasibility and commercial viability.
 Tangible outcomes such as these provide clear conduits for impactful research and are very strong motivators for prospective students.

-At least 10 fully funded students will be admitted to the IBME and will take the MRes in Medical Technology Entrepreneurship in their first year, before moving onto an MPhil/PhD.
+Students will take the MRes in Medical Technology Entrepreneurship in their first year, before moving onto an MPhil/PhD.
 Students will select their MRes project from a short list curated by the DTP’s research strategy committee.
 We expect that most students will continue in the same research group as their MRes for their PhD.

-Proposals will be accepted from all aspects of medical device innovation, but preference will be given to projects that are founded in those areas for which alternative CDT or DTP programmes are not available at UCL – namely, in:
+Proposals will be accepted from all aspects of medical device innovation, but preference will be given to projects that are founded in those areas for which alternative CDT or DTP programmes are not available at UCL – namely in:

 (b) Bioengineering (including structural & functional implants); and